peaceiris/actions-gh-pages/README.md

 ### ⭐️ Add CNAME file `cname`

-To add `CNAME` file, we can set the `cname` option.
+To add the `CNAME` file, we can set the `cname` option.
+Alternatively, put your `CNAME` file into your `publish_dir`. (e.g. `public/CNAME`)

-For more details about `CNAME`, read the official documentation: [Managing a custom domain for your GitHub Pages site - GitHub Help](https://help.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site)
+For more details about the `CNAME` file, read the official documentation: [Managing a custom domain for your GitHub Pages site - GitHub Help](https://help.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site)

 ```yaml
 - name: Deploy